nrhall8-1630806/AssetAnalysis/README.md

 Homework 4.pdf:
   Computed descriptive statistics and stylized facts for 5 Northwest stocks.

-Project in notebook.pdf:
+Project in notebook.pdf: tt
-  Looked at different Vangaurd mutual funds and ran different analyses on their performances from November 2014 - November 2019
+  Looked at different Vangaurd mutual funds and ran different analyses on their performances from November 2014 - November 2019.
+These analyses included individual asset analyses, projected returns using the bootstrap technique, checking the asset correlations, determining their values at risk and crafting